uberVelocity/os-2/README.md

 5. The output of ```b.out``` is given to ```c.out``` as input.
 6. ```c.out``` executes.
 7. The output of ```c.out``` will be written in the ```out``` file.

+### Background processes
+Background processes are simply regular processes that the shell does not wait for them to exit.
+They were supported

 ### Shell construction
 The shell has three phases.